ritikaga/ritikaga/README.md

 ### Hi there 👋, I'm Ritika Garg
-A Information technlogy Engineer from india
+A Information technlogy Engineer from India

 <!--
 **ritikaga/ritikaga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.